davidsetyanugraha/davidsetyanugraha/README.md

-Hi!
-I'm David Setyanugraha! a software engineer and contributor to these amazing projects:
+Hi there!
+I am a software engineer and contributor to these amazing projects:
 - [Coding-interview-university](https://github.com/jwasham/coding-interview-university) — A complete computer science study plan to become a software engineer.
 - [Fiber](https://github.com/gofiber/fiber) — An Express inspired web framework written in Go.
 - [Indonlu](https://github.com/indobenchmark/indonlu) — The first-ever vast natural language processing benchmark for Indonesian Language.